DaveTheMonitor/TMModTutorial/SavingData.md

 Then, we'll write our data using a `BinaryWriter`.

 **NOTE:** For an actual mod, you would likely want this file to have a different more unique name to guarantee there won't be any conflicts between mods, but for the purposes of this tutorial we're keeping the name simple.
+A good option would be to include all of your save files in a subdirectory with the same name as your mod.

 ```csharp
 public void WorldSaved(int version)